Wire Train: History

-The band was formed in 1983 by four students from San Francisco State University, Kevin Hunter, Kurt Herr, Frederico Gil-Sola, and Anders Rundblad.
-They were first known as the Renegades; when they had to change their name, they became Wire Train.
-The band's first album features Anders Rundblad (bass guitar, vocals), Federico Gil-Sola (drums), Kevin Hunter (vocals, guitar), and Kurt Herr (vocals, guitar).
+The band was formed in 1982 as the Renegades by two students from San Francisco State University, Kevin Hunter and Kurt Herr.
+Their rhythm section eventually stabilized with fellow students Federico Gil Solá (from Argentina) and Anders Rundblad (from Sweden).
+When they had to change their name, the band became Wire Train in 1983.
+The band's first album features Anders Rundblad (bass guitar, vocals), Federico Gil Solá (drums), Kevin Hunter (vocals, guitar), and Kurt Herr (vocals, guitar).
 Rundblad had previously played with the Swedish bands Motvind and Gary T'To Band.

 In June 1983, Wire Train signed to the local 415 Records label, also home to acts like Translator, Red Rockers and Romeo Void, all of which found themselves with national distribution when 415 entered into a deal with Columbia Records.

 Wire Train's debut, In a Chamber, produced by David Kahne at The Automatt in San Francisco, was released late in 1983.
 It achieved success on the U.S. college charts during 1984, and the band toured as openers for Big Country.

-Brian MacLeod replaced Gil-Sola prior to their second album, Between Two Words, and Herr left during its recording, replaced by Jeff Trott (ex-the Lifers).
+Brian MacLeod replaced Gil Solá prior to their second album, Between Two Words, and Herr left during its recording, replaced by Jeff Trott (ex-the Lifers).
 The album, produced in Vienna by Peter Maunu, was released in 1985.
 The band's third album, Ten Women, was recorded by Tim Palmer at Utopia studios in London and released in 1987.
 Ten Women featured a guest appearance by the Alarm guitarist Dave Sharp on "Breakwater Days" and had its first single "She Comes On" banned by the BBC.

 After a 1987 European tour, the band went on a two-year hiatus, extricating themselves from their contract with Columbia.
 Trott played with World Party. and McLeod with Toy Matinee.

 Wire Train (1990) and No Soul No Strain (1992) were issued by MCA Records.
 The latter, produced by Bill Bottrell, was their fourth album to chart, peaking at No. 43 on the Billboard 200.

 In 1993, MCA rejected their next effort, Snug, as "too weird".
 It was released digitally in April 2009.

 In 1996, Columbia released a compilation CD, Last Perfect Thing...
 A Retrospective.
 The first pressings mistakenly included an uncredited "Half a Lifetime", substituted on later pressings with the correct track, "Last Perfect Thing".

+In 2003, the band reunited for an episode of VH1's Band Reunited, but it was never aired.

-In 2009, Hunter, MacLeod, Trott and Rundblad reunited for a three-gig tour in California, in part, to commemorate the digital release of Snug.
+In 2009, Hunter, MacLeod, Trott and Rundblad reunited again for a three-gig tour in California, in part, to commemorate the digital release of Snug.
 According to Hunter another collection of songs was recorded concurrently with Snug under the working title of Electric.
 No new album has been released at this time.